datarobot-oss/custom-models-action/README.md

 # Custom Inference Models GitHub Action

+(**NOTE: this repository is still a work in progress**)

 This repository contains the DataRobot GitHub action to manage Datarobot custom inference models and deployments via CI/CD GitHub workflows.
 It enables users to create/delete and change settings of models and deployments.

-The control over models and deployments are done via metadata yaml files, which in general, can be located at any folder under the repository.
-The yaml files are searched, collected and tested against a specific schema to identify whether they contain the related definitions for each of these entities.
+The control over models and deployments are done via metadata YAML files, which in general, can be located at any folder under the repository.
+The YAML files are searched, collected and tested against a specific schema to identify whether they contain the related definitions for each of these entities.

 ## Datasets
-Datasets that are referenced in this definition yaml files are expected to exist in DataRobot catalogue before doing any GitHub step.
+Datasets that are referenced in this definition YAML files are expected to exist in DataRobot catalogue before doing any GitHub step.
 The user is required to upload these datasets upfront, to the DataRobot catalog via its UI or any other client.

 ## Drop-In Environments
-Environments that are referenced in this definition yaml files are expected to exist in DataRobot Custom Models environments, before doing any GitHub action.
+Environments that are referenced in this definition YAML files are expected to exist in DataRobot Custom Models environments, before doing any GitHub action.
 The user is required to validate the existence of such drop-in environments upfront and use any ID of these environments.
 The user can also install a new drop-in environment and use its ID.
 For more information please reference DataRobot documentation.

-## The GitHub Action's Input Arguments
+## The GitHub Action's Input Arguments <a id="input-arguments"/>
 The GitHub action is implemented as a Python program, which is being called with specific arguments that are provided by the user, in the GitHub workflow.